wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------
+V5.X : XX-Oct-2022 by Dave Bernazzani (wavemotion)
+  * Fixed Sword of Surtr so it plays properly.
+  * More DPC+ optmizations...
+Space Rocks is almost full speed!

 V5.6 : 14-Oct-2022 by Dave Bernazzani (wavemotion)
   * Massive speedup improvement for DPC+ games.
 Most play full speed on the DSi.
   * Fixed graphical glitches on Space Rocks homebrew.